lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ## OpenCV Input to Output

-1. Open up a terminal (such as Xterm) or use an existing terminal to get to a command shell prompt.
+1. Open up a terminal (such as xterm) or use an existing terminal to get to a command shell prompt.

 2. Change to the directory containing Tutorial Step 1: